top of page

 Current statistics outline that 1 in 4 women, and 1 in 6 men will experience domestic abuse in their lifetime, and by the age of 18, 1 in 7 children and young people, will have lived with domestic abuse at some point in their childhoods.

-As I outlined in ‘About Me’, my therapeutic journey began as a Domestic Abuse Support Worker, a challenging role that I held for many years, both refuge and outreach based.
+As I shared in the 'About Me' section, my therapeutic journey began as a Domestic Abuse Support Worker, a role I held for many years, both in refuge and outreach settings.

-Many of us will have lost all sense of ourselves, as we’ve been conditioned to only think and feel in a certain way.
-We may also have extreme trust issues, as we’ve only ever been able to rely on ourselves in order to survive.
+Many survivors of domestic abuse struggle with losing their sense of self, as they’ve been conditioned to think and feel a certain way.
+Trust issues often arise, as they’ve only been able to rely on themselves for survival.

 Domestic Abuse Experience/Skills: